Best Unified Inbox for Teams in 2026

 - Freddy AI suite for triage and suggested responses: Artificial intelligence capabilities automatically categorize incoming tickets, prioritize based on urgency, route to appropriate agents, and generate contextual response suggestions to accelerate resolution.

-Freshdesk is commonly used by support teams that need structured ticketing, SLA management, multi-channel support, automation, and a free plan option for smaller teams.
+It’s a common choice for support teams that want structured ticketing, SLA management, multi-channel support, automation, and a free plan option for smaller teams.

 9. Drag

-Drag transforms Gmail into a Kanban workspace where emails become draggable cards.
-The platform combines shared inbox functionality with CRM features like pipeline visualization and email sequences.
+Drag turns Gmail into a Kanban workspace where emails become draggable cards.
+It pairs shared inbox functionality with CRM features like pipeline visualization and email sequences.

 Key Features